katelyn-zhao/lol-dragon-analysis/README.md

   frameborder="0"
 ></iframe>

-After doing the permutation test, I found that the observed test statistic was **0.027651920357060655** and the p-value that I obtained was **0.0147**.
+After doing the permutation test, I found that the observed test statistic was **0.034431828298115086** and the p-value that I obtained was **0.0035**.
 Since the p-value is less than the chosen significance level, we reject the null hypothesis.

 ## Framing a Prediction Problem

 So far, I've only been focused on dragons, a type a neutral objective in Leauge of Legends.
 Now, I want to deepen my analysis by expanding the reach to look at all neutral objectives including Elemental Dragons, Elder Dragons, Barons, and Rift Heralds.
-Note that jungle monsters are also neutral objectives, but since they are mainly taken by the jungler and less as a team, I will focus my analysis on neutral team objectives.
+Note that jungle monsters are also neutral objectives, but since they are mainly taken by the jungler and less as a team, I will focus my analysis on team neutral objectives.
 More specifically, I will be looking at whether or not a model can predict the result of a game based on neutral objective statistics.

 For this prediction problem, I will be using binary classification, specifically the Random Forest Classifier, to predict the outcome of the game.
 To evaluate the model, I will be using **accuracy** and **F1-score** because the precision and recall of the model are equally important.

-This model may be useful for post-game analysis, as well as live probabilites of a certain team winning that analysts and commentators can use while games are happening live.
+This model may be useful for post-game analysis, as well as for calculating live probabilites of a certain team winning that analysts and commentators can use while games are happening live.

 To do this prediction, I've added three more columns to the original dataset: `heralds`, `barons`, and `visionscore`.